guidepup/guidepup.dev/docs/api/class-screenreader.md

 ## ScreenReader.default() {#screenreader-default}

-Detect whether the screen-reader is the default screen-reader for the current OS.
+Detect whether the screen reader is the default screen reader for the current OS.

 **Returns:** &#60;[Promise]<[boolean]>&#62;

 ## ScreenReader.detect() {#screenreader-detect}

-Detect whether the screen-reader is supported for the current OS.
+Detect whether the screen reader is supported for the current OS.

 **Returns:** &#60;[Promise]<[boolean]>&#62;

 ## screenReader.interact([options]) {#screenreader-interact}

-Interact with the item under the screen-reader cursor.
+Interact with the item under the screen reader cursor.

 **Parameters:**